safetyinnovation/inspire-datamodel/EmergencyServices/Mission/doc/spec.md

   - `socialMediaSearchIds`: String Array.
 Indicating which Social Media searches are associated with this Alert
   - `alertKeyWord`: Text.
 The alert keyword issued for this mission
   - `metaCategory`: Enum.
 Meta category for this type of mission.
 Valid values are `FIREFIGHTING`, `CBRN_PROTECTION`, `MEDICAL_EMERGENCY`, `TECHNICAL_SUPPORT`

+- `externalId`: Text.
+Externally assigned ID or mission number for this mission

+- `emergencyVehicles`: String Array.
+List of EmergencyVehicle-IDs associated with this mission.